fahdbahri/techNews/README.md

 ## How It Works

 1. **Data Collection**:
-      - Monitors selected posts on Twitter/X and Reddit (Note: Twitter free API monitor only one account every 15 minuts
+      - Monitors selected posts on websites and Reddit
-      - Monitors websites of your choice using firecrawl
+      - Monitors websites of your choice using crawl4ai
       - Runs on a scheduled tims of your choice using cron jobs
-      - For any duplicated content and news, it will be handled using Redis TLL for avoiding duplication
+      - For any duplicated content and news, it will be handled using Redis TLL to avoid any articles or news that you already been seen
 3. **AI analyze**
-      - Processed collected resources through Together AI
+      - generated drafts from the collected resources through Together AI
       - identifies emerging trends, what important releases, and news
       - Analyze sentiment and relevance
 5. **Notification System**
       - Provide context about the trend and its resource (link, post, etc)
+6. **Test to speach**
+      - Convert the generated draft to an audio file using ElevenLabs for users to listen to

 ## Features

-- **AI-Powered Summaries** summarize and analyze trends using Together AI: .
+- **AI-Powered scraping** scrape and analyze trends using crawl4ai and Gemini.
+- **Generate Draft** generate a clean draft using ollama and Together AI
 - **Real-Time Notifications**: Stay updated on new trends and launches with instant Telegram Bot alerts.
 - **Scheduler**: Scheduled monitoring using cron jobs.
-- **Website monitoring**: using Reddit API and firecrawl!

 ## Prerequisites